Leadership Development at Leadenhall develops leaders ‘horizontally’ and ‘vertically’.

 Leadership Development Review

-The Leadership Development Review process is an alternative to the group development centre and develops leaders one at a time.
+The Leadership Development Review (LDR) process is an alternative to the group development centre and develops leaders one at a time.
 The leader works closely with a Coach to develop self-awareness, better understanding their strengths, potential derailers and underlying drivers by drawing development themes from three data sources.

 Working with their line manager and HR Business Partner they take the lead in constructing and owning their action plan.